 Swing traders have a very different approach and they typically trade on the higher time frames (4H, Daily +) and also hold trades for longer periods of time.
-Thus, swing-traders should pick the SMA as their choice and also use longer period moving averages to avoid noise and premature signals.
+Thus, swing-traders should first choose a SMA and also use higher period moving averages to avoid noise and premature signals.
 Here are 4 moving averages that are particularly important for swing traders:

-- 21 period: The 21 moving average is my preferred choice when it comes to short-term swing trading.
-During trends, price respects it so well and it also signals trend shifts
+- 20 / 21 period: The 21 moving average is my preferred choice when it comes to short-term swing trading.
+During trends, price respects it so well and it also signals trend shifts.

 - 50 period: The 50 moving average is the standard swing-trading moving average and very popular.
 Most traders use it to ride trends because it’s the ideal compromise between too short and too long term.